patoui/patoui/README.md

 ## Hi there 👋, I'm Pat! 😄

-I'm a Senior Backend Engineer primarily working in/with TypeScript/NodeJS but love discovering/trying new technologies!
+I'm a Senior Backend Software Engineer primarily working in/with TypeScript/NodeJS but love discovering/trying new technologies!

 ### 🙋‍♂️️ About me